This page lists some of the most frequently asked questions we receive at the National Motor Trust about motoring and our Collections.

 The National Motor Museum holds a wealth of information about the history of leisure touring and motor caravanning.
 If you have a general enquiry about the history of caravanning and manufacturers please get in touch with the Motoring Research Service >>

-In addition, the Collections Centre is home to The Caravan Club Collection which reflects the long history of the Club, formed in 1907.
-If your enquiry is specific to The Caravan Club check out our caravan related Frequently Asked Questions.
+In addition, the Collections Centre is home to The Caravan and Motorhome Club Collection which reflects the long history of the Club, formed in 1907.

 We cannot answer your enquiry ourselves.
 However, if you get in touch we can direct you to the Estate Archivist.

 Can you answer my enquiry relating to the history of the Montagu Motor Museum or The National Motor Museum?